alexle/alexle.github.com/posts/simple-http-server-python.markdown

+---
-How To Setup A Simple HTTP Server With Python 02-09-2012
+title: How To Setup A Simple HTTP Server With Python
+date: 02-09-2012
+image:
+meta: Here's a tutorial how to setup a quick web server to test your web applications in Python.
+---

 There are times when you need to setup a quick web server to test your web applications.
 For basic applications which don't require database or server-side language support, Python has a [module][1] to run a mini web server on your system.
 It takes no time to configure and eats up very little system resources!